 It is also for the above stated reasons that I pattern my therapeutic work on the “Serenity Prayer,” which reads, “God, grant me the Serenity to Accept the things I cannot change; the Courage to Change the things I can; and the Wisdom to know the difference.”
 This first stanza of this prayer-poem encapsulates, in my mind, the fundamental goals of therapy, which are (1) learning to accept life on life’s terms; (2) making a very clear delineation between those aspects of our lives which can, should and must change – usually our attitude toward people (ourselves included), places, things and ideas – and those other aspects of our lives over which we have little to no control, which we must pray for the grace to accept as being manifestations of God’s permissive will.

-While I do not consider myself a practitioner of Freudian Psychodynamic Theory, there are certain tenets of Freudian thought to which I ascribe, such as a belief in the existence of a pre-conscious and an unconscious mind; the use of ego-defense mechanisms (such as denial, repression, projection, reaction-formation, et cetera) in an ongoing effort to maintain ego-syntonia, or intrapsychic homeostasis.
-Finally, I do ascribe to the Freudian depiction of the tripartite human psyche, comprised of id, ego and superego, each of which vie for control, thereby giving rise to a sense of neurotic anxiety at times.
+While I do not consider myself a practitioner of Freudian Psychodynamic Theory, there are certain tenets of Freudian thought to which I ascribe, such as a belief in the existence of a pre-conscious and an unconscious mind; the use of ego-defense mechanisms (such as repression, denial, identification, rationalization, projection, sublimation, reaction-formation, et cetera) in an ongoing effort to maintain ego-syntonia, or intrapsychic homeostasis.
+I disagree, however, with the radical determinism espoused and promulgated by Psychoanalysis, which would have us believe that all human behavior is entirely determined and fixed by so many unconscious determinants.
+I also disagree with the notion that it is primarily the “pleasure principle” which lies at the heart of all human behavior, thought and motivation.

 Finally, I do ascribe to certain other evidence-based psychotherapeutic techniques, such as Cognitive Behavioral Therapy, sometimes abbreviated as simply CBT.
 CBT is the term that has been given to the work of a number of groundbreaking practitioners and theorists, including Albert Ellis, Aaron Beck and David Michenbaum, collectively.
 The underlying idea at the heart of CBT is that it is not the activating event that leads one to his or her emotional / behavioral response, as so many believe; rather, it is one’s belief about the activating event that leads one to feel and behave as he or she does.
 Thus, according to this faulty thinking framework, it becomes essential to identify what Aaron Beck has identified as the Cognitive Distortions that lead us to jump to all sorts of conclusions.
 Such cognitive distortions include (1) All or Nothing / Black or White thinking: An example of this is the young woman who must maintain a perfect GPA at all costs.
 When she gets a B+ on her final, she spirals out of control, stating to herself, “I’ll never be any good at anything.
 I can forget about that perfect GPA of 4.0, and I can also forget about any possibility of a future.
 I’m ruined!!!”
 We readily see how ridiculous this is, yet many of us succumb to this very type of All or Nothing thinking.
 Another example would be a young man playing a game of baseball.
 After having lost this particular baseball game, he makes the self-statement, “I’m on a losing team because that’s where I belong – with all the losers.
 I’m a loser and I’ll always be a loser.”
 This is a clear example of Labeling.
 We can ask, is it true that the team has never won a single game?
 The answer is very likely a resounding “No.” Moreover, instead of stating, “Well, we lost this game, but there will be many more,” this player decides to label himself and his entire team as losers.
 These are all examples of faulty thinking, or cognitive distortions that can be corrected through a process called Cognitive Restructuring.